LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TutorialsAndGuides/GettingStartedTutorial.md

 ##### Add the agent connector

-1. Still in the bot in Conversation Builder, click **Agent Connectors** on the menu bar in the upper-right corner.
+1. Still in the bot in Conversation Builder, click **Agent Connectors** on the menu bar in the upper-left corner.
-2. Click **New Bot Connector** in the upper-right corner, just under the menu bar.
+2. Click **Add Agent Connector** in the upper-right corner.
 3. In the Add Agent Connector dialog box, specify the following based on the bot user you created.
     - **Agent User ID**: Select the user ID for the bot user agent.
+This should be "bot_user" or something similar.
     - **Role**: Select "Agent."
     - **Conversation Type**: Select "Messaging."
     - **Deploy to**: Select "Demo."
 The Demo environment is a testing environment, and the Production environment is the live environment.
 It's always a best practice to test your bot in the Demo environment first, before deploying it to the Production environment.